There’s a program running in the background of your mind that drives almost all of your behavior. You could call that your philosophy.

 Faith in what you believe can lead to amazing life transformations, but learning to adapt to change and the allowing yourself to adopt new ideas can sometimes get you closer to the truths that work for you.

-I realize I’m skating on very thin ice with this episode, because some people are extremely faithful and follow their beliefs no matter what.
+I realize I’m skating on very thin ice with this article because some people are extremely faithful and follow their beliefs no matter what.
 And if you are someone who has absolute faith in something, I don’t want you to change a thing.
 But, I do ask that you check in with yourself on occasion to make sure that you don’t have any old recordings still playing in the background that no longer apply.

 Sometimes your beliefs are like a well-traveled road.
 You know them so well, you never think that there might be another road to take.
 The old road can appear to be a trusted friend, even when it leads you to places that aren’t in your best interest.